MonoGame/docs.monogame.github.io/articles/tutorials/04_working_with_textures/index.md

 3. Name the folder `images`.
 4. Right-click on the new *images* folder
 5. Select *Add > Existing Item*.
-6. Navigate to the *icon.png* file and choose it
+6. Navigate to the *logo.png* file you downloaded and choose it

 After adding an existing file, you will be prompted with a pop-up asking if you would like to *Copy the file* or *Add a link*.
-Since the file is already in our *Content/images* directory, the copy option is greyed out, so choose the *Add a link* option, then click the *Add* button.

 <figure><img src="./images/add-file-popup.png" alt="Figure 4-5: Add Existing File Popup"><figcaption><p><strong>Figure 4-5: Add Existing File Popup</strong></p></figcaption></figure>

-> [!CAUTION]
-> When adding existing files in the future, the choice between copying the file and adding a link can make a big difference.
-When you choose to copy the file, it makes a literal copy of the current file and puts that copy inside the Content directory in your project.
-This means any changes to the original source file will not be reflected in the copy.
+For the purposes of this tutorial, choose the *Copy the File* option, then click the *Add* button.
+When adding existing files in the future, the choice between copying the file and adding a link can make a big difference:
+- **Copy the File**: Choosing this will make a literal copy of the selected file and put the copy inside the Content directory of your project.
+This means any changes in teh original source file will not be reflected in the copy.
->
-> By adding as a link, it will instead reference the source file without making a copy.
-This means changes made in the source file will be reflected, however the link is stored as a relative link, relative to the *Content.mgcb* file.
+- **Add a link**: Choosing this will instead add a reference to the source file without making a copy.
+This means changes made in teh source file will be reflected on each build.
+However, the link is stored as a relative link, with the path being relative to the *Content.mgcb* file.
 So if the source file moves, or you move the project, then you'll need to re-add the link.

 After adding the *logo.png* file, you're project node should look similar to the following: